rukmanigopalan/adlsgen1togen2migrationsamples/src/Dual pipeline/README.md

   3. **Loading to Azure synapse analytics (SQL DW) using stored procedure**

-  Create a pipeline for loading the processed data to SQL DW using stored procedure activity.
+  Create a pipeline using Stored Procedure Activity to invoke a stored procedure in Azure SQL data warehouse.

   ![image](https://user-images.githubusercontent.com/62353482/83453396-48bc8300-a40f-11ea-8c7d-886097bbc323.png)